micmejia/bible-dump/NKJV/John/John 2.md

 And He said to those who sold doves, "Take these things away!
 Do not make My Father's house a house of merchandise!"

 ###### 17
-Then His disciples remembered that it was written, "Zeal for Your house [^c]has eaten Me up."
+Then His disciples remembered that it was written, "Zeal for Your house has eaten Me up."

 ###### 18
 So the Jews answered and said to Him, "What sign do You show to us, since You do these things?"